Basic Syntax of Rust

 oftentimes the Rust compiler can infer a variable's type.
 We can revise the above code as follows

-and the Rust compiler will automatically understand the types for a
+and the Rust compiler will automatically understand the types for a and b.

 fn main() { let a = 1; // No explicit type declaraion here. let b = 2; // Not here either. println!("a + b is {}", a + b); }